WCSCourses/HelminthBioinformatics_2023/manuals/module_1_WBP1/module_1_WBP1.md

 (a) the gene is on the forward strand - you can see this from the ‘>’ symbol located next to the gene name in the protein coding genes track.

 (b) the gene has three exons in total, of which 2 contain coding sequence.
 Both 5' and 3' UTRs (untranslated regions) are annotated.

+You can learn more about the Genome Browser here (https://parasite.wormbase.org/info/Browsing/genome_browser_ensembl.html).

+Sneak peek: There is an alternative interactive Genome Browser in WormBase ParaSite that can be accessed by the "View region in Jbrowse" button at the top-right of the gene page but we're going to talk about it in our next module!

 * Navigate back to the gene page by clicking the "Gene:inx" tab at the top of the page.